Milici-Ilie/Control-Flow.-Switch/readme2.md

 -How to find out if a number is Palindrome or not, how to take numbers from both right and left and compare the final number [NumberPalindrome.java]

+-How to find out the first & last digit and sum them [FirstLastDigitSum.java]. how to extract the first digit, the logic behind

 [WhileDoWhileLoops.java]/[WhileLoopExemple.java]/[WhileLoopChallenge.java]/[DigitSumChallenge.java]

                                                         ❗❗❗ 🥃🥃[WHILE-LOOPS]🥃🥃 ❗❗❗